sergeLabo/Skandal2.7/README.md

 Press Esc key in active window to quit and get the terminal.

-## Unfinished
-You must set the device video number in skandal.ini:

-video = 0
-or
-video = 1

 ## Documentation
 On the Labomedia wiki
 http://wiki.labomedia.org/index.php/Cat%C3%A9gorie:Skandal

 ## Installation
-Tested on Linux Mint 15 and Fedora 20
+Tested on Linux Mint 15 and 16 and Fedora 20.

 See:
 http://wiki.labomedia.org/index.php/Laser_Scanner_3D_SkanDal_Logiciel#Installation_pour_python_2.7_et_OpenCV_2.4.8

 ## Running the Tests
-With a webcam and without Arduino Card
+With a webcam and without Arduino Card.

 ## Requirements
 * python2.7
 * OpenCV 2.4.8